apradhn/simple-todo-list-with-ajax-web-0615-public/README.md

 When the "Create Todo" button is clicked, we will stop the default form submission behavior from happening, and send an Ajax request instead.
 To break this down further, here are the steps we'll need to follow:

-1. Create an event listener for the 'click' event.
+1. Create an event listener for the 'click' event (or for the submission of the form) that loads when the document is ready and prevents the default behavior from happening (stops the page from reloading).
 2. Grab some information from the form to use in our Ajax request.
 3. Make the Ajax request.
 4. Handle the response and add the new todo to the page.